ChatGPT Won't Recommend Anthropic. Claude Won't Recommend OpenAI. We Have the Data.

 The second is that the score is misleading.
 The non-recommendation is policy, not market signal.
 Other AI companies cannot defend against it through better content, structured data, or directory presence.
 It's unfixable, and surfacing it as "you need work" is wrong because no fix-plan deliverable can resolve it.

-What we don't know yet
+What don't we know yet?

 If you have run a similar test, or have data that contradicts or extends ours, we would like to know.

-What this changes for our work
+What does this change for our work?

 We have already filed this finding internally as an open methodology question and our nightly research agent has it queued for follow-up.
 The frontier of the work is whether to treat foundation-model rivalry as legitimate AEO signal or as policy noise, and how to disclose the difference clearly to customers when their score is materially affected by it.